kleinee/jns/README.md

 You should now be able to access the system from any browser on your network via the IP address of the Raspberry Pi on port 8888.
 The **notebook server password*** set during installation is ***jns***.
 This can be changed if requirerd.

 ## Step by Step Installation + Configuration
-If you prefer a setp by step installation, execute the respective shell scripts in the order given below:
+If you prefer a step by step installation, execute the respective shell scripts in the order given below:

 * To install Python run ``` install_python.sh```
 * To install TeX run ```install_tex.sh```